Co-evolution of Nuclear Star Clusters and Massive Black Holes: Extreme Mass-Ratio Inspirals: Discussion

 When comparing our time-dependent numerical results with these steady-state analytical predictions, we observe differences in the merger rates at 12 Gyr.
 The simulations show that long-term effects, such as stellar evolution mass loss and relaxation processes, lead to cluster expansion and a reduction in central density, which tends to suppress EMRI formation rates at late epochs compared to idealized analytical models.

-However, the analytical models provide valuable estimates for the currently observable population, which is the relevant timeframe for the upcoming LISA mission.
-Provided the nuclear star cluster is currently relaxed, the steady-state analysis offers a snapshot of the expected EMRI population.
-The GNC simulations confirm the underlying dynamical mechanisms assumed in the analytical work.
-The analytical estimates of the steady-state population (\cite{AmaroSeoaneMonoOligo}, \cite{2019PhRvD..99l3025A}) remain valid estimates (within an order of magnitude) for the present epoch, as the astrophysical conditions are not expected to change significantly over the relatively short residence timescales of the EMRIs (e.g., the next $10^5$ years), even though the simulations demonstrate that these conditions evolve over a Hubble time.
+However, the analytical models provide valuable estimates for the currently observable population, which is the relevant timeframe for the upcoming LISA mission. {The GNC simulations confirm the underlying dynamical mechanisms assumed in the analytical work.
+Provided some suiable conditions of the nuclear star cluster (such as the model M5\_2 in Figure~\ref{fig:emris_lc5}), the analytical estimates of the steady-state population (\cite{AmaroSeoaneMonoOligo}, \cite{2019PhRvD..99l3025A}) remain valid estimates (within an order of magnitude) for the present epoch}. {These steady-state analysis offers a snapshot of the expected EMRI population. as the astrophysical conditions are not expected to change significantly over the relatively short residence timescales of the EMRIs (e.g., the next $10^5$ years), even though the simulations demonstrate that these conditions evolve over a Hubble time.}

-Another limitation is our omission of the bulge and other mass components surrounding the NSCs.
-For example, the current outer edge of a Milky-Way-like NSC in our simulation is around $\sim 1$\,kpc, within which the enclosed dark matter mass can be up to $10^9\msun$, assuming a Milky Way NFW profile \citep{2017MNRAS.465...76M}.
-Including these additional components may suppress the further size expansion of the cluster, change the dynamics and leading to increase of both the TDEs and EMRI event rates.

-Additionally, we have ignored the natal kicks of NSs and SBHs during their formation. \citet{2019MNRAS.484.3279P} suggest that natal kicks could eject a significant fraction of NSs from an isolated NSC.
-However, many of them may remain bound to the system when considering the additional gravitational potential created by the mass of the bulge and dark matter.
-We defer these more complex scenarios to future studies.